chinapedia/wikipedia.abstract.en/Page/Arithmetic_mean.md

 Continuous probability distributions

-Comparison_mean_median_mode.svgs with equal mean but different skewness, resulting in different medians and modes.]]
+s with equal mean but different skewness, resulting in different medians and modes.]]

 If a numerical property, and any sample of data from it, could take on any value from a continuous range, instead of, for example, just integers, then the probability of a number falling into some range of possible values can be described by integrating a continuous probability distribution across this range, even when the naive probability for a sample number taking one certain value from infinitely many is zero.
 The analog of a weighted average in this context, in which there are an infinite number of possibilities for the precise value of the variable in each range, is called the _mean of the probability distribution_.
 A most widely encountered probability distribution is called the normal distribution; it has the property that all measures of its central tendency, including not just the mean but also the aforementioned median and the mode (the three M's[5]), are equal to each other.
 This equality does not hold for other probability distributions, as illustrated for the lognormal distribution here.